-Explanatory notes are intended to assist proponents in preparing environmental impact assessments.
-They provide tailored guidance and describe up-to-date robust scientific methodologies and tools for specific components of environmental impact assessments on large coal mining and coal seam gas mining developments.
+Explanatory Notes are intended to assist proponents in preparing environmental impact assessments.
+They provide tailored guidance and describe up-to-date robust scientific methodologies and tools for specific components of environmental impact assessments.
 Case studies and practical examples of how to present certain information are also discussed.

-Explanatory notes provide guidance rather than mandatory requirements and proponents are encouraged to refer to issues of relevance to their particular project.
+Explanatory Notes provide guidance rather than mandatory requirements and proponents are encouraged to refer to issues of relevance to their particular project.

 The IESC recognises that approaches, methods, tools and software will continue to develop.
-The Information Guidelines and explanatory notes will be reviewed and updated as necessary to reflect these advances.
+The Information Guidelines and Explanatory Notes will be reviewed and updated as necessary to reflect these advances.